stephengold/jolt-jni/README.md

 <a name="add"></a>

-## How to add jolt-jni to an existing desktop project
+## How to add Jolt JNI to an existing desktop project

-Desktop jolt-jni comes pre-built as a platform-independent JVM library plus a set of native libraries, all downloadable from Maven Central.
+Desktop Jolt JNI comes pre-built as a platform-independent JVM library plus a set of native libraries, all downloadable from Maven Central.

-Current jolt-jni releases provide the JVM library under 8 distinct names (artifact IDs).
+Current Jolt-JNI releases provide the JVM library under 8 distinct names (artifact IDs).
 They also provide 32 native libraries, each specific to a particular platform, build type, and build flavor.